November 3, 1950

 Bridgewater College, where I formerly was employed as an Instructor in the Teacher Education Program

-My Flickr site with approximately 30,000 family pictures on it.
+My Flickr site with over 34,000 family pictures on it.
 This site is private but links to many of the photos can be accessed on the link above called Family Photos and Videos.
 The videos there are hosted on Vimeo.
 As you’ll see, these digital images are password protected but information is provided for you to obtain the password from me.

 Bramwell WV where I grew up.